Cockenzie and Port Seton: Fishing

 Cockenzie and Port Seton has grown from what were initially two small fishing villages.
 The older parts of the town, between the two harbours, retain a more traditional look and feel, similar to many other small fishing villages on the east coast of Scotland.
 Although the fishing industry has declined in recent years the harbour at Port Seton still retains a small fleet of vessels, mainly fishing for prawns.
 In the past, Cockenzie was also involved in the salt making and coal mining industries.

+In the years leading up to the First World War, fishing in Cockenzie and Port Seton continued to prosper.
+The Annual Report of the Fishery Board for 1913 states:

+"These villages have an industrious population of fishermen, who engage at the herring fishings at the principal Scottish and English centres.
+They wer very successful this year.
+The home fisheries were actively carried on in spring and winter, and were rather more productive than usual.
+Motors have been put into many of the large and small boats."